-Data Science B.S. and Minor
+Data Science BS and Minor Program Specifics

 Data Science math class with professor gesturing at projected graphs